Festival of the Dead: Asia

-For the Hindus, ancestors are celebrated during Pitri Paksha.
-It is based on the Hindu lunar calendar and the period lasts for 14 days, falling towards the beginning of September.
+For Hindus, ancestors are venerated during Pitru Paksha.
+It is based on the Hindu lunar calendar and the period lasts for 16 days, falling towards the beginning of September.

 In Nepal, the popular festival of Gai Jatra honors the deceased, and is observed in the month of Bhadra, the date of which corresponds to the first day of the month of Gunla in the lunar Nepal Era calendar.

 South America

 El Dia de los Muertos has many names across South America including: El Día de los Difuntos (Day of the Deceased); El Día de los Santos (Day of the Saints); Todos Santos (All Saints); El Día de las Ánimas (Day of the Souls); and El Día de las Ánimas Benditas (Day of the Blessed Souls).
 A combination of Pre-Columbian and Catholic celebrations, El Dia de Los Muertos involves visiting cemeteries, candelight vigils, and offerings to deceased family members.